 The PDM is characterized by a low mass and volume.
 The design can easily be adapted for a higher number of activation chains, different types of actuators, e.g. pyros, and a different communication interface to the on-board computer.

-The qualification and flight models of the solar generator system have been delivered to Turkey in 2010 and 2011, respectively.
-The satellite has been launched and the solar generator successfully deployed in December 2012.
+The qualification and flight models of the solar array system have been delivered to Turkey in 2010 and 2011, respectively.
+The satellite has been launched and the solar array successfully deployed in December 2012.